Surreal number: Simplicity hierarchy

-A construction of the surreal numbers as a maximal binary pseudo-tree with simplicity (ancestor) and ordering relations is due to Philip Ehrlich, The difference from the usual definition of a tree is that the set of ancestors of a vertex is well-ordered, but may not have a maximal element (immediate predecessor); in other words the order type of that set is a general ordinal number, not just a natural number.
+A construction of the surreal numbers as a maximal binary pseudo-tree with simplicity (ancestor) and ordering relations is due to Philip Ehrlich.
+The difference from the usual definition of a tree is that the set of ancestors of a vertex is well-ordered, but may not have a maximal element (immediate predecessor); in other words the order type of that set is a general ordinal number, not just a natural number.
 This construction fulfills Alling's axioms as well and can easily be mapped to the sign-sequence representation.
+Ehrlich additionally constructed an isomorphism between Conway's maximal surreal number field and the maximal hyperreals in von Neumann–Bernays–Gödel set theory.

 Hahn series

 Alling also proves that the field of surreal numbers is isomorphic (as an ordered field) to the field of Hahn series with real coefficients on the value group of surreal numbers themselves (the series representation corresponding to the normal form of a surreal number, as defined above).
 This provides a connection between surreal numbers and more conventional mathematical approaches to ordered field theory.

+Note that the support of the Hahn series must be a set, not a proper class; for instance, the Hahn series $\omega^{-\alpha}$ summed over all ordinals α has no surreal counterpart.